SMU Mustangs football statistical leaders

 The SMU Mustangs football statistical leaders are individual statistical leaders of the SMU Mustangs football program in various categories, including passing, rushing, receiving, total offense, defensive stats, kicking, and scoring.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Mustangs represent Southern Methodist University in the NCAA's American Athletic Conference.
+Since the 2024 season, the Mustangs have represented Southern Methodist University in the NCAA Division I FBS Atlantic Coast Conference.

 Although SMU began competing in intercollegiate football in 1915, the school's official record book considers the "modern era" to have begun in 1945.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: